-Cons: There aren’t many cons with this type of washbasin, except of course for the fact that you won’t be able to simple wipe water spill off the counter straight into the basin!
+Cons: There aren’t many cons with this type of washbasin, except of course for the fact that you won’t be able to simply wipe water spill off the counter straight into the basin!

 Pros: Freestanding basins and sinks are usually very deep, allowing you to fill them up with a ton of water, which is great if you love using the basin for shaving and other tasks that require a nice full basin of water.
 They are also so attention demanding that they very easily work as the main feature in a bathroom’s décor!

-Cons: The only real con with a freestanding or vessel sink is that you need to make sure you have properly measure and planned your counter space in coordination with your sink, so that you don’t end up with a basin which sits too high and feels uncomfortable to use.
+Cons: The only real con with a freestanding or vessel sink is that you need to make sure you have properly measured and planned your counter space in coordination with your sink so that you don’t end up with a basin which sits too high and feels uncomfortable to use.

 When you’re choosing a washbasin or sink for your bathtub, look back to this list and see which ones would work perfectly in your space, we’d love to hear what washbasin style you have in your bathroom and how it works in tune your everyday life.